Taxes in retirement: how can I protect my income?

 There are two ways you can avoid tax traps when withdrawing your money:

-• Withdraw in the right order – if you retire with more than one retirement fund that includes a Roth IRA, starting your withdrawals from your Roth account and getting some tax-free money might be tempting.
+Withdraw in the right order – If you retire with more than one retirement fund that includes a Roth IRA, starting your withdrawals from your Roth account and getting some tax-free money might be tempting.
 This, however, is ill-advised.
 Roth IRAs are not subject to an RMD.
 This means you can keep your money there for as long as you wish, giving it more time to grow.
 Whereas withdrawals from your traditional 401(k) account will always be taxed, regardless of when you take it.

-• Consider a Roth conversion – if you have a traditional 401(k) or IRA, you can roll these accounts into a Roth IRA.
+Consider a Roth conversion – If you have a traditional 401(k) or IRA, you can roll these accounts into a Roth IRA.
 Of course, this will result in an initial tax bill.
 But once that is paid, your money will grow tax-free in its Roth account and become free from the pressures of RMDs.

 Are you looking for guidance when it comes to your retirement planning?
-A financial advisor can help you to make confident financial choices and help you navigate through one of life’s biggest financial decisions.
+A financial advisor can help you make confident financial choices and help you navigate through one of life’s biggest financial decisions.

 Senior Content Writer